 You'll want to check out the Exhibit Hall map and other lists

-You'll forget what you wanted to buy.
+You forget what you wanted to buy.
 There are just too many distractions.
 You'll want to keep a list on your phone with booth numbers of where you need to go.

 The aisles are too crowded to notice everything.
 It's frustrating to make what you think is a thorough pass through the entire Exhibit Hall, only to read about some amazing booth/item that you completely missed.
 Sometimes there's just too much to take in, sometimes it's too crowded to see everything, or an author's line or group cosplay is blocking something important.

-You can discover great new artists and work.
+You discover great new artists and work.
 SDCC is not the comic nerd's paradise it was once, and - let's be frank - walking through the Exhibit Hall can feel like walking through a spacious Barnes and Noble.
 But there are still some interesting creators and weird little booths afoot.

-You can close in on your prey much faster.
+You close in on your prey much faster.
 The Exhibit Hall, like most of the Con, is a killing field.
 You have to be fast, cunning, and organized to land your quarry.
 Knowing where to go can mean getting your hands on the last item or getting in a line before it's capped.

 So.
 Take a look at the Small Press, Artists' Alley, Fan Tables, and Exhibitors - and at least decide if there's a strategy to be had there.
 Because there probably is.